mbernier/bdfs_sheet/README.md

 *logger*
 Wrapper for logging functionality, making it easier to pass information to the logger.
-Extending Logger or BaseClass will get you the logging methods in your class
+Extending Logger or Base_Class will get you the logging methods in your class

 Relevant Files
 - modules/logger.py

-*BaseClass*
+*Base_Class*
 Originally, this had the logging functionality, but that was broken out.
 Now this has a couple of helper methods wrapped up that were used in various places, but doesn't do much else.

 *DataStore*